Maybe You Should Transfer

 64.a Note: I was aware of the legal distinctions before reporting.
 However, it was unclear why Hain raised the point at all, since I was reporting conduct directly related to my protected class…

 Eastman repeatedly claimed that university policy prevented them from addressing Varon’s egregious behavior.
 However, when I raised protected concerns and challenged institutional misconduct, the school did not hesitate to expel me without notice or process—in violation of every published policy.
-(See Evidence of Unlawful Expulsion, ¶30-41, Damages and Relief, ¶96-113)

 65. Hain also said that “academic freedom” prevented him from placing constraints around Varon.